llord1/llord1.github.io/07b-EducationSurvey.md

 ### Goals:

+Some academics have suggested that despite the ongoing social change in attitude towards the creole culture and language in local communities 'formal school instruction in Creole-speaking communities has seen comparatively little change' {% cite migge2010creoles %}.
 This undertaking will finally enact Carrington's wishes from 1999 {% cite Carrington1999 %} - the creation of quantifiable data on the current status of the language, by investigating its usage among some of the most crucial members of Saint Lucia's labor force.
 The work of teachers, medical workers, lawyers, and law enforcement, are valuable to this study as they are respected pillars of society whose tasks typically require frequent interaction with the Saint Lucian public.
-It is hoped that this quantifiable data will aid in allocating teaching and learning language resources to these crucial members of society; perhaps the subsequent association of Kwéyòl with these respected professions will assist in its recognition and elevation{% cite hutchinson_1998 %}.
+It is hoped that this quantifiable data will aid in allocating teaching and learning language resources to these crucial members of society; perhaps the subsequent association of Kwéyòl with these respected professions will assist in its recognition and elevation {% cite hutchinson_1998 %}.
 I am inclined to believe that connecting Kwéyòl with elite members of society may be yet another necessary step towards recognizing it as an official language of Saint Lucia.

 As of September 2021, the Ministry of Education, Sustainable Development, Innovation, Science, Technology and Vocational Training hosted an online National Language Policy Implementation Planning Conference through the Curriculum and Materials Development Unit (CAMDU) {% cite satney_2021 camdu_st_lucia_national_2021 %}.
 The updated policy was stated to have four main goals for Kwéyòl; to recognize it as an official language, to utilize it as a language of instruction, that all students should become bilingual upon primary school completion, and that students will become bi-literate upon secondary school completion {% cite joseph_2021 %}.